 But what if I didn’t have to pay?
 Frequent travelers who wait long enough to redeem their airline loyalty miles or credit card rewards can easily cover the entire cost of a first-class fare with minimal out-of-pocket expenditure.
 When first class is free or close to it, the prospect is much more tempting.

 According to Ruch, sustainability-minded travelers should resist the temptation.
 “Booking first class is worse for the environment than flying coach,” he says, since first-class flyers take up more space in the cabin and consume more on board.

 Remember, everyone on the plane is going to the same place.
 You can probably grin and bear the cramped coach cabin until you arrive.

-Pro Tip: The right rewards credit card could earn you that first-class ticket a whole lot faster – not that you should give in and trade up for it.
+This is a good time to mention that the right rewards credit card could earn you that first-class ticket a whole lot faster – not that you should give in and trade up for it.